databrary/design/ridir-16/ridir-16-ideas.md

 Discuss feasibility with commercial providers (Noldus, Mangold).

-3. Enable Databrary codes to be exported along with videos.

-4. Develop data format for importing, representing, visualizing other temporally dense data streams.
+2. Searching within videos for tags/codes.
+Expand and extend Databrary's system for visualizing user-defined video codes.

+**extends Databrary**, **user interface for use of analytic tools**, **enables data-intensive research by substantial number of investigators**, **enables research not otherwise possible**, **linkages with other areas of science**, **tools can be made readily available to research community**

+3. Collaborative coding, sharing, version control.

-5. Build tools for creating electronic code manuals within Databrary that link text-based tags to richer descriptions of code definitions, including video snippets, exemplars.
+4. Build tools for creating electronic code manuals within Databrary that link text-based tags to richer descriptions of code definitions, including video snippets, exemplars.

 Steps toward community-defined ontologies.

-6. Collaborative coding, sharing, version control.
+5. Develop data format for importing, representing, visualizing other temporally dense data streams.

+Build on Datavyu.

 ### Background and Rationale